WP870 BUILD LOG

 The Story

 Ente has always been a firearms enthusiast and interested in history, especially World War I, World War II and The Vietnam War.
-Ever since he first used the Remngtion 870 in Call of Duty Black Ops II he wanted one of his own.
+Ever since he first used the Remington 870 in Call of Duty Black Ops II he wanted one of his own.

 U.S. Marshal with WP870